Indigenous education: Spirituality

 Indigenous students make meaning of what they learn through spirituality.
 Spirituality in learning involves students making connections between morals, values and intellect rather than simply acquiring knowledge.
 Knowledge to Indigenous people is personal and involves emotions, culture, traditional skills, nature, etc. For this reason, Indigenous students need time to make connections in class, and often benefit from a safe and respectful environment that encourages discussions among students.

-Gilliard and Moore (2007) presented the experiences of eight Native American educators, focusing on the impact of having family and community culture included in the curriculum.
+A 2007 study by Gilliard and Moore presented the experiences of eight Native American educators, focusing on the impact of having family and community culture included in the curriculum.
 Typically, tribal K-12 schools on the reservation have majority European American teachers.
-This study differs in that sense by studying educators who are all of Native American background and their interactions with students and families.
+This study differs in that sense by studying educators who are entirely of Native American background and their interactions with students and families.
 These educators reported that their interactions with families stem from respect and understanding.
 There were three categories that surfaced when understanding and defining culture; (1) respect of children, families, and community, (2) building a sense of belonging and community through ritual, and (3) the importance of family values and beliefs.